HackYourFutureBelgium/home/students/sunday-class.md

 Break into your small groups and get started on this Sundays' exercises!

+### Stand Up

+Do a quick stand-up meeting, this is your chance to share what went well and what was difficult last week.
+But keep it short!
+You shouldn't take longer than ~30 seconds per person.
+This is a chance to practice being clear and precise about you are learning.

+### The Exercises

 Each module repository has a directory called `/isolate`.
 In there you will find all of the exercises and example snippets for the module.
 The **Sunday Lesson Plan & README** will list the exercises/examples to focus on that Sunday.

 Some tips for studying code: